-One of our best rates available for savers
+One of our best rates available for current account savers

 M Plus Saver

 AER1 (3.50% gross per annum variable) on savings balances up to £25,000, and 2.52% AER (2.50% gross) on any balances above £25,000.
 Interest paid quarterly.

 - Freedom to pay money in and take it out whenever you want, with no fees or charges